• Skip to primary navigation

 Are Zucchini Pizza Boats Healthy?

 Yes, they are!
 The best part about zucchini pizza boats (besides the fact that they are oh-so-yummy) is that they are good for you.
 Relatively low-fat, low-carb, and low-calorie, these little boats are a source of protein, potassium, vitamin A, vitamin C, calcium, and fiber.
 Not to mention, they’re just plain FUN.
 If you’re cooking with or for kiddos, imagine telling them that they’re going sailing on pizza boats.
 They’ll be so excited they may even forget the vegetable base.
 And if you’re not cooking with kids, who says adults can’t have fun?
 Throw a little get-together with all of your adult friends and have a boat-building party.
-To make zucchini pizza boats even healthier, use low-fat cheese.
+To make my zucchini pizza boats even healthier, I use low-fat cheese.
 To make them vegan, use your fave plant-based cheese and meat.

 Zucchini Pizza Boats